BabylonJS/Babylon.js/proceduralTexturesLibrary/readme.md

 ## Adding a new procedural texture to the library

-To add a new procedural texture, you have to create your own folder in *proceduralTextures* folder.
+To add a new procedural texture, you have to create your own folder in *proceduralTextures* folder in src.
 Then you need to add a .ts file and one .fragment.fx files:
 * The .ts is the TypeScript code of your procedural texture
 * .fx file: GLSL code for fragment shaders